 By the end of the game, it becomes clear that these Shadows are actually what remains of the sacrificed children.

 Just before facing The Queen, e-koʊ finds a group of Shadows in disinctly humanoid forms, surrounding yorudas frozen stone statue.
 When he approaches, they stop wiping their eyes and turn to face his direction.
 When he moves even closer with his blade at the ready, they back away, fly, and scurry about, but no longer attack.
-They still employ all the usual combat tactics, but this time without any objective in mind.
+They lack any objective, beyond watching e-koʊ and maintaining just enough distance to avoid his melee range.

 They are aimless, curious, and afraid.